BNasmith/PTForsyth/PTFWorkofChrist.md

 so the violent action of the Spirit takes men by force.
 The death of Christ must call up more than a responsive feeling.
 It is not satisfied with affecting our heart.
-That is mere impres- sionism.
+That is mere impressionism.
 It is very easy to impress an audience.
 Every preacher knows that there is nothing more simple than to produce tears.
-You have only to tell a certain number of stories about dying children, lifeboats, fire eseapes, and so on,
+You have only to tell a certain number of stories about dying children, lifeboats, fire eseapes, and so on, [19]{.pagenum}

-GOD'S SACRIFICE AND MAN'S 19

 and you can make people thrill.
 But the thrill is neither here nor there.
 What is the thrill going to end in?
 What is the meaning of the